 IIS Manager > Sites > GroupIDSite > Right Click > Edit Bindings > Site Bindings Box

-Here you would be able to see the port number for HTTP is set to a random port and for HTTPS you will always find (the default setting is set to) 4443 as shown in the image above.
+Here you would be able to see that the port number for HTTP is set to a random port and for HTTPS you will always find (the default setting is set to) 4443, as shown in the image above.

-Now let’s suppose that you have a portal called FFFT with a URL: https://demo-8s:4443/ffft/ as per default configurations, and now you would like to change the port bindings and set it to port 80 and 443 respectively.
+Now let’s suppose that you have a portal called FFFT with a URL: https://demo-8s:4443/ffft/ as per default configurations, and you want to change the port bindings and set it to port 80 and 443 respectively.
 There are three steps involved.

 - Changing ports in IIS.

 - Updating the database record for the old portals.